tuttlem/tuttlem.github.io/_posts/2024-12-09-dependency-free-rust-binary.md

 The program that the compiler and linker is trying to produce (for my system here at least) is trying to do so using the C runtime.
 As we're trying to get dependency-free, we need to tell the build chain that we don't want to use this.

 In order to do that, we need to build our program for a bare metal target.
+It's worth understanding what a "target triple" is and what one is made up of that you can start using.
+The [rust lang](https://doc.rust-lang.org/nightly/rustc/platform-support.html) book has a great section on this.

+These take the structure of `cpu_family-vendor-operating_system`.
+A target triple encodes information about the target of a compilation session.

 You can see all of the targets available for you to install with the following: